afosto/yaac/README.md

 ### Get the certificate

-Now to know if validation was successful, test if the order is ready as follows:
+Now to know if we can request a certificate for the order, test if the order is ready as follows:

 ```php
 if ($client->isReady($order)) {